 Disclaimer: I received a free 850 hyperlight down jacket from My Trail in return for my honest review.
-My opinions are entirely my own and my goal is to provide real feedback to my readers about gear I actively use and love as well as supporting gear companies who make the world a better place!
+My opinions are entirely my own and I enjoy providing real feedback about gear I actively use.
+I also strive to support gear companies who make the world a better place!

 Even though winter is wrapping up and thoughts are on summer tank top hikes, it’s a perfect time to add an affordable ultralight down jacket to your gear stash.
 No matter the time of year, having a packable warm layer for the mountains is a must!